 Most riders approach intersections in the wheel tracks as they don’t want to sit in the slippery oil that has dripped form the engines of other vehicles.
 Unfortunately, most inductor loops are not made wide enough to detect motorcycles sitting in this position.

-Best advice is to ride in the middle, ver the loop and then move as far forward as possible to allow a car to come in close behind you and activate the loop.
+Best advice is to ride in the middle over the centre cut on the loop and move as far forward as possible to allow a car to come in close behind you and activate the lights.
 On some occasions, I’ve even waved forward a driver behind me.

 Twelve American states have acknowledged this problem with “safe on red” laws that allow motorcycles to proceed through a red light so long as they have stopped first.
 Some states require riders to come to a full stop, while others make them wait for a full rotation of light changes and some require riders to wait up to two minutes.

 They have not only identified that this is a matter of inconvenience, but also a matter of safety as these vehicles are in a vulnerable position and riders can also suffer heat exhaustion sitting still for a long time on very hot days.

 It is something that should be considered for Australia with its extremes of weather.

 - Arkansas – (2005) allows a motorcyclist to proceed with caution, after coming to a full and complete stop, through a red light that fails to detect the bike.
 (Arkansas Code section 27-52-206)

 - Idaho – (2006) If a signal fails to operate after one cycle of the traffic light that a motorcyclist may proceed, using due caution and care, after coming to a full and complete stop at the intersection.
 (Statute 49-802)